Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

 One advantage \snid{} has is the large variety of built-in transient classes and subclasses available for classification, as well as several morphologies of galaxy, AGN and a simple notSN classification amongst others that allow \snid{} to potentially identify non-transient spectra. \dash{} and \ngsf{} have no capacity to do this. \ngsf{} can easily have new templates added, but \dash{} would require computationally expensive retraining for the same effect.

 Further, addition of more subclasses is very simple.
 New templates can be added to the \snid{} repository provided they are in the correct format.
 Then the new classifications are added to a simple parameter file.
 In this paper we have 30 distinct classifications (a few SLSNe and non-SN classes were added to those that came built-in).
 However, \snid{} still seems to perform very poorly when classifying non-SN Ia spectra.
-This will be discussed further in Section \ref{comparing}.
+This will be discussed further in Section \ref{5 class}.

-One issue we encounter with \snid{} is that it occasionally fails to complete a classification and returns no output.
-In this case we assign a best-fitting classification of `None' which is automatically determined to be an `other' classification regardless of input class.
+One issue we encounter with \snid{} is that it occasionally performs a classification wherein none of its templates yield an \(rlap\) value greater than \(rlap_{min}\) and no output is produced.
+In this case we assign a best-fitting classification of `None' which is automatically considered an `other' classification.